kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 ## Multiple applications behind a single Gateway

+??? success "Standard Channel in v0.8.0+"

+    The [north/south] use case is fully supported by the Standard Channel in `v0.8.0+`.

 This is remarkably similar to the [basic north/south use case](#basic-northsouth-use-case), but there are multiple application teams:
 Ana and her team are managing a storefront application in the `store`